rust-lang/rfcs/text/0000-target-tier-policy.md

   authors of pull requests are not obligated to avoid calling any portions of the standard library on the basis of a tier 3 target not implementing those portions.
-- Where possible, tier 3 targets may wish to provide documentation for the Rust community for how to build and run tests for the target, ideally using emulation.
+- The target must provide documentation for the Rust community explaining how to build for the target, using cross-compilation if possible.
+If the target supports running tests (even if they do not pass), the documentation must explain how to run tests for the target, using emulation if possible or dedicated hardware if necessary.
 - Tier 3 targets must not impose burden on the authors of pull requests, or other developers in the community, to maintain the target.
 In particular, do not post comments (automated or manual) on a PR that suggests a block on